-The slight variations in pose, framing and backgrounds in these two cartes are typical of the portraiture techniques Nevin used in the posing and production of the bulk of the 1870s Tasmanian convict “portraits” i.e. mugshots taken for the police.
-Nevin’s portrait here was his identification photograph used on official documents.
+The slight variations in pose, framing and backgrounds in these two cartes-de-visite portraits of Thomas Nevin and his sister Mary Ann Nevin are typical of commercial and studio portraiture techniques Nevin used in the posing and production of the bulk of the 1870s Tasmanian convict “portraits” i.e. mugshots taken for the police.

-Their father, John Nevin, was a literate man.
-He published poetry in pamphlet form (1868, SLNW; 1881, SLTas), and established a night school for males in the school house at Kangaroo Valley, next to the Wesleyan Chapel on the property where the family settled.
+Father of Thomas James, Mary Ann, Rebecca Jane and William John was a literary man.
+He published poetry in both special newspaper issues and in pamphlets.
+He established a night school for males in the school house at Kangaroo Valley next to the Wesleyan Chapel on the property above the Franklin Museum, at Ancanthe, where the family had settled by 1854.

-His children were not only literate, his daughter Mary Ann won a Spelling Bee held at the Oddfellows Hall which was reported in The Mercury on 25 September 1875.
+John and Mary Nevin’s children were not only literate, their daughter Mary Ann won a Spelling Bee held at the Oddfellows Hall which was reported in the Mercury on 25 September 1875.
 Some of words the contestants were required to spell were difficult indeed and some are archaic today.

 Mary Ann Nevin, sister of Thomas, wins the Spelling Bee,